Quiver Quantitative

 Our business may be materially and adversely impacted by the reduction, delay or cancellation of orders from our customers.

 Our contracts with our customers generally allow them to reduce, delay, or cancel the unfulfilled portion of their specimen order with a two-week notice.
 Customers may reduce, delay, or cancel their unfulfilled orders due to a variety of reasons including they make changes to project requirements and the open request no longer meets their needs; their budgets change or projects get cancelled; they place orders with multiple specimen providers and cancel open orders when they have procured sufficient quantity of samples across all their sources; or we are unable to fulfill the entire order before the project deadline.
-For orders received and closed (either fully fulfilled, reduced, or cancelled) for 2022 and 2021, we fulfilled approximately 73.0% and 73.5%, respectively, of the total value of these orders.
+For orders received in 2023 and 2022, we fulfilled approximately 77% and 76%, respectively, of the total value of these orders.
+These percentages do not take into consideration long term or open-ended projects that are not intended to be completely fulfilled at year end.
 Our business, financial condition, results of operations and cash flows may be materially and adversely impacted by the reduction, delay or cancellation of orders.

 We have entered into contracts with U.S. government agencies and contractors which subjects us to federal contract and audit risks.